Burgh by Sands Roman Forts

 Stanegate Fort

-Earliest of all is Trojan fort built circa 100 AD., possibly on an extension of Stanegate, again thought to be about 5 acres, further west as shown above.
+Earliest of all is Trojan Fort built circa 100 AD., possibly on an extension of Stanegate, again thought to be about 5 acres, further west as shown above.
 At one stage it was extended to about 8 acres.
 Again it was found by aerial photography in 1977.

 It is difficult make of the purpose of it all without dating evidence.